What you'll find on this page

 How active OS implants work

-- External sound processor that captures sound in the environment - the Osia 2 Sound Processor is lightweight, durable, and features state-of-the-art connectivity options.
+- External sound processor that captures sound in the air - the Osia 2 Sound Processor is lightweight, durable, and features state-of-the-art connectivity options.

 - Internal implant – our active OS implant, the Cochlear Osia OSI200 Implant, is placed under the skin.
 Its base, the Cochlear BI300 Implant, is designed to promote faster and stronger integration to the bone.5 The Piezo Power™ transducer that sits inside the OSI200 implant is designed to deliver long-term performance and durability.6